-Whether you are planning to save for your own home or you just want to have a better overview of your finances, budgeting is important.
+Budgeting is important whether you are planning to save for your own home or just want a better overview of your finances.

 Creating a budget means you will have to track all your expenses as well as your income.
 There are many different ways of budgeting, from a zero-based budget to a 50/30/20 budget.